euroblaze/merge_tasks/README.md

-# Merge odoo Project Tasks

-This module is used to merge multiple odoo project-tasks into one, at once.

 # About eb_merge_wizard

-Merging tasks was not possible before.
-Now with the Module from Euroblaze this possibility is there, just a few clicks away.
+Merging multiple tasks into one is not possible with odoo standard out-of-the-box.
+This module is used to merge multiple odoo project-tasks into one, at once, in a few clicks.

 Select multiple multiple tasks from the list view and click on MERGE TASKS in the Action.
+A wizard allows to make certain selections.
+One more click and you have merged!

 # Installation